Are soil amendments necessary? What you need to know about using them and how to save money on them.

 It’s a reasonable question.
 After all, if you’re already got ‘dirt’, why not just put your plants in it and let them do their thing?

 Some gardeners are incredibly lucky and their soil is a mix of clay, sand and loam.
-That means it has a great texture for planting – the soil doesn’t hold too much water but also doesn’t dry out too quickly.
+That means it has a great texture for growing many plants – the soil doesn’t hold too much water but also doesn’t dry out too quickly.
 It doesn’t get so hard or compacted that plants have trouble growing deep roots.
 In a perfect world, that’s the soil all of us would have for the majority of our plants.

 In the real world, most of us have soil that is too hard or too dense or too sandy.
 Or we have soil that’s great for some plants, but not right for others.
 When that happens, plants often fail to thrive, or even die.
 While you can choose to simply work with your soil as it is, you risk losing plants or having very low yields.
 In the long run, not amending soil to save money can cost you a small fortune in lost yields and replacement plants.